serailaction/serailaction.github.io/_posts/2016-04-21-Southeastern-performance-data.md

 [Updated with screenshots]

-The data comes in three parts, which I'll briefly cover: (I've updated this text to clarify what each column means)
+The data comes in three parts, which I'll briefly cover:

+For each table, 'Default' looks to be the standard performance requirement, where 'Breach' is where Southeastern would breach if they went above that number.

-*Benchmark* is the result for that period - this is the only columm that doesn't appear in the original franchise document
+'Benchmark' is the result calculated according to the franchise document - an odd use of the 'benchmark' term.

-*Breach* is the amount that Southeastern cannot fall below, if they do then they haven't met the target for that period

-*Default* is the standard performance requirement

 ### Cancellations